apache/allura/Allura/docs/platform/platform.rst

-We were very impressed by the general message architecture of Roundup, but we wanted to extend it from just email messages to include scm commits, and we added a message bus (RabbitMQ which we'll talk about in a second), to make it fast.
+We were very impressed by the general message architecture of Roundup, but we wanted to extend it from just email messages to include scm commits, and we added a message bus, to make it fast.

 .. image:: ../_static/images/messages.png
    :alt: Message Architecture